FlorianWilhelm/wald-stack-demo/README.md

 [Python]-based models within [dbt Core] also Snowflake's [Snowpark]-feature is enabled.
 For analytics and BI we use the graphical BI-tool [Lightdash], which is a suistable addition from the dbt-ecosystem.

-The WALD-stack is sustainable since it consists mainly of open-source technologies, however all technologies also offer managed cloud services.
+The WALD-stack is sustainable since it consists mainly of open-source technologies, however all technologies are also offered as managed cloud services.
 The data warehouse itself, i.e. [Snowflake] or [Google BigQuery], is the only non-open-source technology in the WALD-stack.
 In case of Snowflake, only the clients, eg. [snowflake-connector-python] and [snowflake-snowpark-python], are available as open-source software.